RomanMinevich/shop/README.md

 This is a template of an E-STORE.

+# <a name="Features"></a>Features
-It has login and registration forms.
-There are controllers for working with items, users, orders and buckets:
+There are login and registration forms as well as controllers for working with items, users, orders and buckets:

 Inject - for injection mock data,